estevao2012/friendship-distance/README.md

 ### Direction matters!!

-The problem don't specify if direction matters, so for simplicity, I decided that direction matters, therefore A->B doesn't mean B->A.
+For simplicity, I decided that direction matters, therefore A->B doesn't mean B->A.
 It's possible address this issue by changing the way we store the friend relation, always storing bi-directional on friendship controller.

 Example